enzo-project/enzo-e/project/principles.rst

 place of image masks, and multiple masks and logical expressions can be combined to generate arbitrarily complex initial conditions.
-This capability greatly simplifies the user experience of setting up a test problem, making Enzo-P not only useful for researchers to run scientifically viable simulations, but also for students and educators to learn and experiment with concepts in computational fluid dynamics and astrophysics.
+This capability greatly simplifies the user experience of setting up a test problem, making Enzo-E not only useful for researchers to run scientifically viable simulations, but also for students and educators to learn and experiment with concepts in computational fluid dynamics and astrophysics.

-Migrating new functionality from Enzo or other science applications to Enzo-P / Cello is also very developer-friendly.
+Migrating new functionality from Enzo or other science applications to Enzo-E / Cello is also very developer-friendly.
 Only the serial code implementing a numerical method on a single grid patch in Enzo is required, and frequently no modifications of the method code are even necessary.
 The bulk of the migration effort required is writing